bucs110FALL22/final-project-eli-and-kalvin/README.md

   -https://www.dataquest.io/blog/python-api-tutorial/
   - used to import files or datas from the web to help aid in adding pictures to the game
 - import pygame -https://www.pygame.org/docs/
-  - Allows the cration of sprites and other functions that are helpful to create a game.
+  - Allows the creation of sprites and other functions that are helpful to create a game.

 ============================
 * Class Interface Design
-    * << A simple drawing that shows the class relationships in your code (see below for an example).
-This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm. >>
+    * (In slides presentation)
         * ![class diagram](assets/class_diagram.jpg)
 ================================================
 ========================================